I was thinking of calling this article “IH82W8,” which I once saw as the license plate of the automobile ahead of me while stopped at a traffic light.

-The first members of Generation X were born around 1965, and in 1966, Bank of America created the first “general purpose” credit card when it formed the “BankAmericard” brand.
+The first members of Generation X were born around 1966, the same year Bank of America created the first “general purpose” credit card when it formed the “BankAmericard” brand.
 It’s still around today…but we know it better as VISA (Source: http://www.creditcards.com/credit-card-news/credit-cards-history-1264.php).
 Just as today’s “Digital Natives” can’t remember a time when there wasn’t an iPad, members of Generation X can’t remember a time when “layaway” and “saving for a rainy day” was the norm.

 How has this generational mindset affected the way parents with children in tuition-paying schools think?
 Let’s start with an example to illustrate the point.

 Imagine you’re going to buy a new car this weekend.
-Being the savvy buyer you are, you’ve done your research online and know what type of card you’re looking for, and what you should reasonably expect for your trade-in.
-Additionally, this is the time of year when retailers (they’re not called dealerships anymore) are looking to get rid of current inventory.
-Note that’s it’s not called a “sale” anymore…it’s not called “clearence” anymore either.
+Being the savvy buyer you are, you’ve done your research online and know what type of car you’re looking for, and what you should reasonably expect for your trade-in.
+Additionally, this is the time of year when retailers (they’re not called dealerships anymore) are usually looking to get rid of current inventory (yes, not necessarily this year since there are no computer chips available for cars, and when they do become available, the market will be flooded with new models that are a year old).
+Note that’s it’s not called a “sale” anymore…it’s not called “clearance” anymore either.
 It’s the “Summer Celebration Event!”
 Why?
-What would rather go to?
-A “Clearance Sale” on the old models,” or a party where they’ll be cooking burgers in the afternoon?
-That’s a lesson in marketing you need to understand to capitalize on the audience you’re trying to attract.
+What would you rather go to?
+A “Clearance Sale” on the old models, or an event to celebrate something?
+That’s a lesson in marketing you need to understand to capitalize on the audiences you’re trying to attract.

-On Saturday morning, you drive to the retailer and ask to speak with a sales consultant.
-After getting you a cup of coffee, the consultant engages you in communication about how hot the weather’s been, how fresh the coffee is, or how interesting the shirt is that you’ve donned for this morning’s excursion.
-When you start talking about cars, you find that they have something “close” to what you’re looking for.
-You take it for a ride.
-It’s great.
+Let’s say you’ve made an appointment for a Saturday (and still made sure you had your mask if there were an abundance of people there) to travel to the retailer to speak with a salesperson.
+Your “vehicle consultant” (no longer called a salesperson) is paged to come to the reception desk.
+After getting a cup of coffee for you, the consultant engages you in communication about the weather, or how our “new normal” has been affecting you.
+When you get to the point where you start talking about cars, you find that they have something “close” to what you’re looking for, and it’s even been sanitized so you can drive it.
 You come back inside, and they evaluate your trade-in.
-Surprisingly, it’s right where you thought it would be.
-To make things even better, there’s “incentivized financing” (not “discounted”) at 0.9% for 60 months of payments.
+Surprisingly, it’s right around where your research showed it would be.
+To make things even better, there’s “incentivized financing” (note that it’s not called “discounted” either – that’s also very a very important concept to understand) at 0% for 48 months of payments, or you’re presented with leasing options.
 You’re blown away, can’t wait to drive your car home, and tell all your friends.
 Of course, you fill out all the necessary applications and get ready to sign all the paperwork.

 But something happens.
-Because it’s Saturday, you’re told that you’ll have to wait to take possession of your new car until you’re cleared for the special financing deal since the banks won’t be open until Tuesday.
-Unfortunately, you’re traveling for business during the following week, won’t be back in town until Friday night, and you were really looking forward to enjoying your new car this weekend!
-You’re told that you could come back next weekend, and, if everything cleared, you could sign everything then – as long as the special financing was still available, and as long as your trade-in came back in the same type of condition it’s currently in, with no dents, dings, chips in the windshield, nor service engine light lit, it would still be worth what you were quoted…but the value could be (read, “will be,’) lower.
+Because it’s Saturday, you’re told that you’ll have to wait to take possession of your new car until you’re cleared for the special financing deal since the banks won’t be open until Monday.
+Unfortunately, that means making another appointment, and you were really looking forward to enjoying your new car this weekend!
+You’re told that you could come back next weekend, and, if everything cleared, you could sign everything then – as long as the special financing was still available, and as long as your trade-in came back in the same type of condition it’s currently in, with no dents, dings, chips in the windshield, nor service engine light lit, it would still be worth what you were quoted…but the value could be lower, which means your price will increase.

 Now, let’s look at your school.
 Since today’s parents have been trained to expect this type of immediacy, how long do you think parents want to wait for a financial aid decision once they’ve decided your school is where they want to enroll their child?
 Yet, here’s the process I’ve found happening in many schools today:

 Registration begins in January.
-Financial aid application deadlines are April 15th, because tax returns aren’t due to the government before then, and the provider your school uses to assess financial need won’t process an application until all the paperwork is in.
-Then, your school receives the results a month later, your financial aid committee reviews the awards, and once all the awards are approved, parents are sent a “Congratulations” letter, telling them they’ve been awarded $500 in financial aid, and their tuition bill is now only $3,500 instead of $4,000 (even though the parents noted they could only afford $3,300, and the financial aid processor said they could actually afford only $3,000).
-What’s more, the letter was sent via US Mail, so parents received it at their home at the end of June.
+Financial aid application deadlines are April 15th, because tax returns aren’t due to the government before then, and the committee your gathers to assess a family’s financial need won’t look at an application until all the paperwork is in.
+Then, the committee compiles the results which you receive a month later, but the problem is that by this time, the school year has ended.
+If you use a financial aid provider that only processes applications once all the tax documentation has been submitted, this puts you three months behind schedule!
+Once the awards are reviewed and approved, letters must be prepared to be sent to parents which tell them, “Congratulations!”
+They’ve been awarded $500 in financial aid, and their tuition bill is now only $3,500 instead of $4,000 (even though the parents noted they could only afford to pay $2,500).
+What’s more, the letter was sent via US Mail, so parents receive it at their home in August…and school may have already started.

-Telling a family they’ve “missed the deadline” is not the way to grow a school, but it’s a great way to watch it shrink into non-existence.
+Telling a family they’ve “missed the deadline” is not the way to grow a school, but it’s a great way to watch it shrink.

 The other issue is the more insidious one, and relates to this article’s title and introduction.
 It’s time lag.
-The parent paid a registration fee in January, and is receiving a financial aid award letter in June…five months later!
+If the parent paid a registration fee in January, they may receive a financial aid award letter in June…or later!
 Remember that enrolling a child in a school is an emotional decision.
 Parents are excited.
 The longer it takes for the school to come to a financial aid decision, the more the excitement deteriorates.
 Unfortunately, the parent may have decided not to wait after an amount of time has elapsed, and may have enrolled their child in another tuition-charging school whose response time was much shorter, or in a public, charter, cyber or other type of educational environment that the parent perceived to be more responsive to their needs and expectations.
+That expectation is, “immediacy.”

-Considering that many colleges and universities expect FAFSA applications to be completed by January, what type of learning experience will parents receive if applications for elementary or high school financial aid are only due in March or April?
+Considering that many colleges and universities expect FAFSA applications to be completed by January, even while they’ve accepted students four or five months prior to that time, what type of learning experience will parents receive if applications for elementary or high school financial aid are only due in March or April?
 Even if they’re due then, can you communicate an estimate of a financial aid award immediately to parents of prospective students?